Indigestion (Dyspepsia)

 • feeling full too soon while eating a meal

 Indigestion is not a disease.
 However, indigestion may be a sign of certain digestive tract diseases or conditions.
-Indigestion is not always related to eating.

 How common is indigestion?

-Of those people with indigestion who see a doctor, almost 3 in 4 are diagnosed with functional dyspepsia.2
+Among people in the United States who see a doctor about indigestion, about 7 in 10 are diagnosed with functional dyspepsia.2

-Who is more likely to get indigestion?
+Who is more likely to have indigestion?

 References